SonNg2k/nodejs-training-management-system/README.md

 | Trainee            	| trainee1@gmail.com   	| trainee1   	|
 |                    	| trainee2@gmail.com   	| trainee2   	|

 Here is how it works.
 There is only one default admin account in the system.
-The admin can create trainer and training assistant accounts.
-The training assistant can create trainer and trainee accounts.
+The admin is allowed to create trainer and training assistant accounts.
+The training assistant is permitted to create trainer and trainee accounts.

 Here is my planning diagram for this web app: